 - EVALUATION: The IDRP Clinical Evaluator evaluates you to identify requirements necessary to complete program.
 Contact Admissions at 802-258-3700 to register and schedule evaluation.
-A payment of $180 is required prior to the evaluation appointment.
+A fee of $180 is required prior to the evaluation appointment.
+An additional $200 is required prior to the start of classes.
 This payment can be in the form or credit/debit card, money order, cash, or check.
 There will be a book to pick up or pdf version can be sent.

 - CLASS/EDUCATION: There are four classes of education held over four weeks (10 hours) presented via ZOOM with other participants present.
 Class will include lecture format by IDRP teacher with slide show and video presentation, completing workbook activities, and small group discussions.

 - COUNSELING/TREATMENT: If you have one offense the Evaluator decides at the evaluation whether treatment will be required.
 If you have two offenses you are required to complete counseling.